On the derived Tate curve and global smooth Tate $K$-theory: Introduction

-In particular, this uniformly produces a $G$-equivariant cohomology theory for all compact Lie groups $G$.
-Recall that a \emph{global spectrum} $\gX$ is roughly the data of a $G$-equivariant spectrum $\gX_G$ for each compact Lie group $G$, together with maps $\varphi^\ast(\gX_K)\to \gX_G$ for each map of compact Lie groups $\varphi\colon G\to K$, which are further equivalences if $\varphi$ is injective, plus higher coherence data.
+In particular, this uniformly produces a $G$-equivariant cohomology theory for all compact Lie groups $G$ recovering what is known as \emph{global spectrum}.
+Such an object is roughly the data of a $G$-equivariant spectrum $\gX_G$ for each compact Lie group $G$, together with maps $\varphi^\ast(\gX_K)\to \gX_G$ for each map of compact Lie groups $\varphi\colon G\to K$, which are further equivalences if $\varphi$ is injective, plus higher coherence data.
 This intuition is made precise in \cite{denissilluca}, where it is shown that Schwede's $\infty$-category of global spectra $\Sp_\gl$ can be written as a partially lax limit of $\infty$-categories of $G$-spectra $\Sp_G$.
-The recent work of Gepner, Pol and the second-named author \cite{gepner2024global2ringsgenuinerefinements} shows that these equivariant cohomology theories $\Ell_{\e/\s}^{(-)}$ refine to a \emph{global $\E_\infty$-ring} $\Ga_\gl \Ell_{\e/\s}$, so to an $\E_\infty$-object in $\Sp^\gl$.
+The recent work of Gepner, Pol and the second-named author \cite{gepner2024global2ringsgenuinerefinements} shows that these equivariant cohomology theories $\Ell_{\e}{(-)}$ refine to a \emph{global $\E_\infty$-ring} $\Ga_\gl \Ell_{\e}$, so to an $\E_\infty$-object in $\Sp^\gl$.
 One can apply $\Ga_\gl \Ell_{(-)}$ to the universal oriented elliptic curve $\e^\ori$ living of the moduli stack of oriented elliptic curves $\M_\Ell^\ori$ to obtain \emph{global topological modular forms} $\gTMF$; see \cite[Ex.14.22]{gepner2024global2ringsgenuinerefinements}.
 Similarly, feeding the derived Tate curve $\T$ over either $\Spec \KU\llpar q \rrpar$ or $\Spec \KU\llpar q \rrpar / C_2$ into $\Ga_\gl \Ell_{(-)}$ leads to the global $\E_\infty$-rings $\gKU\llpar q \rrpar$ and $\gKO\llpar q \rrpar$ of \emph{global smooth real} and \emph{complex Tate $K$-theory}, respectively.
-One advantage of this global refinement is that these global $\E_\infty$-rings come with a coherent collection of transfer maps, which is a piece of structure not immediately visible from the stacks $\Ell^{\B G}_{\e/\s}$.\\
+The adjective \emph{smooth} refers to the fact that the Tate curve over $\Spec \KU\llpar q \rrpar / C_2$ is a smooth elliptic curve, rather than a potential curve with nodal singularity over $\Spec \KU\llbracket q \rrbracket$ that we do not consider here.
+One advantage of this global refinement is that these global $\E_\infty$-rings come with a coherent collection of transfer maps, which is a piece of structure not immediately visible from the stacks $\Ell_{\e}(\B G)$.\\

 One of the inspirations of this article was to construct a globally equivariant version of the meromorphic topological $q$-expansion map appearing in part 3 of \Cref{existenceoftatecurve}.
 This arises by combining our construction of $\T$ with the aforementioned works.